Gleghorn History, Family Crest & Coats of Arms

 The surname Gleghorn was first found in Lanarkshire (Gaelic: Siorrachd Lannraig) a former county in the central Strathclyde region of Scotland, now divided into the Council Areas of North Lanarkshire, South Lanarkshire, and the City of Glasgow.
 Cleghorn in a small village north-east of the town of Lanark and is the ancient home to the family.

-Important Dates for the Gleghorn family
+Early History of the Gleghorn family

 This web page shows only a small excerpt of our Gleghorn research.
 Another 89 words (6 lines of text) covering the years 154 and 1541 are included under the topic Early Gleghorn History in all our PDF Extended History products and printed products wherever possible.